lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/fpga_verilog_commands.rst

   .. option:: --reference_benchmark_file_path <string>

-    Must specify the reference benchmark Verilog file if you want to output any testbenches.
+    Specify the reference benchmark Verilog file if you want to output any self-checking testbench.
 For example, ``--reference_benchmark_file_path /temp/benchmark/counter_post_synthesis.v``

+    .. note:: If not specified, the testbench will not include any self-checking feature!

   .. option:: --pin_constraints_file <string> or -pcf <string>